-"Hell no," the Scarecrow chuckled.
+"Absolutely not," the Scarecrow chuckled.
 "I just want to experience them."

 After frightening a maintenance worker in blue overalls, we made our way up a set of twisting stairwells, until we reached the fire escape on the roof.
 Its flat surface was rimmed with a concrete wall half a metre high, and was dotted with large fans and skylights.
 It was nice to be up in the cold night, as opposed to surrounded by noxious green fog.
 Briefly, I took off my mask and let the air cool my face.
 The Scarecrow removed his mask too.